 - Sunday 9:00 – 10:30 am Sunday Yoga Bliss

 Bill graduated from Shanti Yoga School’s 200 and 500 hour teacher training program and is a registered teacher with the Yoga Alliance.
 Although Shanti Yoga School advocates study with numerous masters in a variety

 Bill’s attitude of slow flow Vinyasa Yoga is one of childlike curiosity, exploring the practice and remembering the joy is not the journey but life itself.
-Bill’s breath lead approach to yoga will remind the students that the strength of their practice is in its diversity which gives them room to develop their individual personalities and philosophy while still being effective and safe using a gentle process, without force or stain.
+Bill’s breath lead approach to yoga will remind the students that the strength of their practice is in its diversity which gives them room to develop their individual personalities and philosophy while still being effective and safe using a gentle process, without force or strain.
 He offers his students a willingness to change, grow and put efforts into their well-being and acceptance of their personal relationship with their Life as it is.
 If you enjoy a practice that is a little slower, without force or strain, and with a little unpredictable then Bill’s classes are for you.

 When Bill is not on his mat, he enjoys time with his wife, children, and grandchildren.
 Bill is also a practicing Landscape Architect in Boise.